akeneo/pim-docs/cookbook/mass_edit.rst

 How to Customize Mass Edit Operations
 =====================================

-This chapter gives details on how to customize existing mass edit operations & how to add some new.
+This chapter gives details on how to customize existing mass edit operations and how to add new ones.

 .. toctree::